gnuton/RagBag/Docs/python.md

 # Basic topics #

 ## static class attributes ##
-variables defined in the class definition are defined as static
+variables defined in the class definition are defined as static. static means you don't need to instantiate to object to access to the variable.
+Python allows you to edit static variables.

 ````
 class foo:
         a=3